ericmiguel/ericmiguel.github.io/_posts/2020-9-6-using-conda-environments-from-jupyterlab.md

 featured-image: header_using_conda_environments_from_jupyterlab.png
 ---

 Anaconda is a great package manager for R and Python, as also as JupyterLab is a great interactive IDE.
 Although, when I started using these tools, I did not use all its capabilities.
-Past before I ended make a JupyterLab install for every env I had (horrible, poshame on me!).
-Said that, today I will poshow you how to install JupyterLab once and use all other your envs without leave the lab GUI.
+Past before I ended make a JupyterLab install for every env I had (horrible, shame on me!).
+Said that, today I will show you how to install JupyterLab once and use all other your envs without leave the lab GUI.

 <!--more-->
 At the end, you will be able to choose one which env your notebooks will be running: